 - Free-roaming dogs with an owner: they have an owner, but the owner lets the dog run partially free throughout the day

-- Free-roaming dogs without an owner: dogs that are abandoned by owners
+- Free-roaming dogs without an owner: dogs that are abandoned by their owner

-- Community dogs: they don’t have one owner but are cared for by a community
+- Community dogs: dogs that don’t have one owner but are cared for by a community

-- Feral dogs: the dog is not cared for by anyone and survives on its own
+- Feral dogs: dogs that are not cared for by anyone and survive on their own

-There are hardly any stray dogs in the Netherlands, which is why the country is hailed as having eradicated the issue. 🙌
+Stray dogs are commonly unwanted, as they tend to spread disease, fleas, and mess with human garbage (among other things).
+Nowadays, there are hardly any stray dogs in the Netherlands, so the country is hailed for having eradicated the issue. 🙌

 How did the Netherlands manage to eradicate its stray dog problem?